Sign up today & become a free member!

 Now, supply costs.

 ANYTHING to conduct your business.

 Here's a free worksheet download to figure out your hourly wage.
-It'll only be up for a short time before I place it for sale, so get it now!
+It'll only be up for a short time before I place it for sale in Shop Gotta-Havs!
+So get it now!
 Just click on the image below.
 It'll open in a new tab.

-If you buy in bulk, cookie boxes will cost around 2-3 dollars total, each.
+If you buy in bulk, cookie boxes will cost around 2-3 dollars each depending on the size and style.
 If you have to pay to ship, the customer needs to pay for that as well.
 After all, they are the ones receiving the box in the end.